zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/snowflake-cortex.md

     This section contains the following pages:

         1. Introduction
-        2. ANOMALY DETECTION
+        2. ANOMALY DETECTION (Machine Learning)
-        3. COMPLETE and TRANSLATE
+        3. COMPLETE and TRANSLATE (Large Language Models)
-        4. Analyst
+        4. Analyst (Cortex Analyst)

 3. To see how a Snowflake function is called, right-click on the corresponding **SQLStatement** field, and then click **Go to data source microflow**.